idiap/bob/doc/TutorialsArrays.rst

   >>> print D.dtype
   uint8

-In addition, |project| provides the :py:func:`bob.core.array.convert` function which allows you to convert/rescale a NumPy_ :py:class:`numpy.ndarray` of a given type into another array, of possibly different type, with re-scaling.
+In addition, |project| provides the :py:func:`bob.core.convert` function which allows you to convert/rescale a NumPy_ :py:class:`numpy.ndarray` of a given type into another array, of possibly different type, with re-scaling.
 Typically, this is useful if you want to convert a uint8 2D array (such as a